dcupl-demos/lotto-1986-2023/readme.md

 <hr>

 # Lotto AUT 1986-2022

 This Project was generated using the `@dcupl/cli`.
 More information can be found on [https://dcupl.com](https://dcupl.com) and especially in the [dcupl Docs](https://docs.dcupl.com).

+## win2day dataset
 The initial dataset is published by win2day - https://www.win2day.at/lotterie/lotto/lotto-statistik-zahlen-ergebnisse-download - the online gaming platform of the Austrian Lotteries.
 The formatting of the original data has been revised and redundancies have been reduced.

+## different currencies
+Be aware that winning totals up to 2001 are in ATS - Austria's currency _Schilling_ - and in EUR starting with 2001 up to 2022.
+Therefore three applications have been defined and the resources have been tagged with ATS and EUR.

+## dcupl Expressions
+The model description includes two ***expressions***, which concatenate the drawn numbers - on the one hand sorted in ascending order and on the other hand sorted as drawn.

 ### 1) Setup